dreamgrove/dreamgrove/content/guardian/diminishing-returns.md

 4. Versatility is exceptional in that it is not subject to diminishing returns, and as such its damage reduction component will continue to increase in value as you gain more of it.
 5. All stats are affected by diminishing marginal utility, which is distinct from the diminishing returns penalty that only affects particular stats.

 So when someone claims that "Armor has diminishing returns", they are correct; Armor does have a diminishing returns penalty.
-It is also true that Armor loses value the more you have of it, but *only in the context of diminishing marginal utility*.
 In terms of effective health gain, every point of Armor grants the same amount of effective health as the previous, and the next.
 In this way, the diminishing returns penalty cancels out the increasing returns of damage reduction, resulting in a linear gain.
 The same is true of Dodge/Parry, Block, and Stagger.

+It is also true that Armor loses value the more you have of it, but *only in the context of diminishing marginal utility*.
+Every point of Armor you gain is a smaller relative increase than the previous, with respect to how much Armor you already have.
+The same is true of not only the damage reduction stats but of every stat in the game.
+We tend to ignore this factor when discussing the effects of diminishing returns from *rating penalties*, because it is not a distinguishing characteristic of the system like the penalties are and serves only to confuse those who are unfamiliar.

 Hopefully this has helped clarify some of the less intuitive parts of this topic.